pawan-kr1997/react-focused-bargraph/README.md

 [![NPM](https://img.shields.io/npm/v/react-focused-bargraph.svg)](https://www.npmjs.com/package/react-focused-bargraph) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-## What is react-focused-bargraph
+## What is react-focused-bargraph?

 `react-focused-bargraph` is a NPM package that helps to create bar graph best suited for responsive application with a good user experience.

-## What to expect after using this package
+## What to expect after using this package?

+One can achieve the below bar graph by using this package.

 ![Focused Bar Graph](https://i.imgur.com/VZawnlo.gif)